HotSpot: Signed Distance Function Optimization with an Asymptotically Sufficient Condition: Experiments

 To more comprehensively compare over different losses, we conduct an ablation study on our 2D dataset using the same network architecture, parameter initialization, and sampling strategy.
 The only difference lies in the loss functions used.
 Quantitative results are shown in \Cref{tab:ablation}.

-The last row corresponds to our \MethodName~model, which uses a combination of boundary, eikonal, and heat losses.
+The last row corresponds to our \MethodName~model, combining boundary, eikonal, and heat losses.
 Our method reconstructs the correct topology for all 14 shapes, while others struggle with the harder ones.
 It outperforms across nearly all metrics, demonstrating superior reconstruction quality and distance query accuracy.
-Although \MethodName~slightly lags behind SAL~\cite{Atzmon:2021:SSA} in RMSE and MAE, it successfully captures the correct topology for complex shapes, while SAL fails to do so.
+Although \MethodName~slightly trails SAL~\cite{atzmon2020sal} in RMSE and MAE, it captures the complex topology where SAL fails.
 A visualization is shown in \Cref{fig:fragments}.
 Full qualitative results and detailed experiment parameters are provided in the supplementary material.
-Models relying heavily on area losses~\cite{ben2022digs,yang2023steik} often face a trade-off between preserving original details and eliminating excess boundaries, which distorts the distance field (\Cref{sec:method-area}).
+Models relying heavily on area losses~\cite{ben2022digs,yang2023steik} often face a trade-off between preserving original details and eliminating redundant boundaries, which distorts the distance field (\Cref{sec:method-area}).
 Moreover, methods without our heat loss fall in local optimum easily.